-If you lose your refugee claim, the time to appeal to the Refugee Appeal Division (RAD) is 15 days.
+If you lose your refugee claim, the time to file your notice of appeal to the Refugee Appeal Division (RAD) is 15 days.
 The deadline to perfect your appeal has been extended from 30 to 45 days.

-Yes, if you live in Canada, even temporarily, you may be eligible to receive temporary income support through the Canada Emergency Response Benefit (CERB).
-To get more information in your own language about who is eligible and how to apply, see the Government of Canada website.
+Yes, if you live in Canada, even temporarily, you may be eligible to receive temporary income support from the federal government.
+To get more information in your own language about who is eligible and how to apply, see the Government of Canada website

 You must continue following your Canada Border Services Agency (CBSA) reporting conditions, if you have them.